the-luisgaq/EPAMKodeKloud/README.md

   `uui-theme-eduverse_dark` styles and shows report data in a table.
 - Added a Dockerfile and `nginx.conf` so the frontend can run via Docker Compose.
 - Frontend converted to TypeScript (.tsx) for stronger type safety.
+- Integrated EPAM UUI packages and a basic ThemeProvider for styling.

 ## 👤 Maintainer